jonatas/fast/README.md

 ### Define your `Fastfile`

-Fastfile is loaded while fast is being used.
+Fastfile is loaded when you start a pattern with a `.`.

 You can also define extra Fastfile in your home dir or setting a directory with the `FAST_FILE_DIR`.